sellomkantjwa/CSharpGuidelines/introduction.md

 Use the basic principles outlined in this guide to help you make that decision.

 ### 1.2.
 Purpose of this document
-Some notes on guidelines as per the original document (see: https://github.com/dennisdoomen/CSharpGuidelines).

 Not every developer: